translationalneuromodeling/tapas/sem/README.md

 ![fits](misc/example_fit.png)

-The variable `ptheta` represent the parameters of the model.
+The variable `ptheta` represents the parameters of the model.
 It is a structure with several fields explained in the table below.

 | Field | Example value | Explanation |